SSzabolcs-glitch/The-Everything-App/README.md

 Welcome To Project [Grande]PH!

-This project aims to design and create a webshop.
+This project aims to design and create a webshop. asd

 Instuctions to use:
 1. Install npm packages in the "Fronted/Grande" folder using: npm install